swimhelenhsu/humic_acid/Humic Acid Spring 2019 Report.md

 Figure 1 was created by python code and code can be found in the "Python Code" section.

 Clay mixtures were run through the turbidity meter and spectrophotmeter.
 Results showed that the turbidity and absorbance of clay were related linearly.
 The relationship was obtained: $$ y=0.0199x+0.0554 $$, where y is the absorbance and x is the turbidity of clay.This relationship implies by measuring the effluent turbidity of a clay sample, the absorbance of clay can be calculated using the equation above.
-Fall 2018's work in using absorbance gives future teams data for future spectroscopy work.
+Fall 2018's work in using absorbance gives future teams data for future spectroscopy work.**[Please watch for tenses]**

 <img src="https://github.com/AguaClara/humic_acid/blob/master/test3.png?raw=true" height=250 width=400>